 - Aloe vera

-Step 3: Use a Rich Moisturizer
+Step 3: Seal Moisture With a Rich Moisturizer

-Look for moisturizers containing:
+Look for formulas containing:

 - Ceramides